1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 - See subchapter [„The Red LED Is Lit, but a Query Isn't Possible"](kap15.md#152-the-red-led-is-lit-but-a-query-isnt-possible)
 - See subchapter [„No Query of Parameters Possible"](chap15.md#154-no-query-of-parameters-possible)
 - Controller is switched off
-- Controller was switched on after the Arduino (automatic detection of the controller doesn't work in that case) → restart the Arduino
+- Controller was switched on after the microcontroller (automatic detection of the controller doesn't work in that case) → restart the microcontroller
 - Controller is not or not in the right way connected with the adapter
 - Device family and variant of the controller isn't known yet → check `http://<IP-Adresse>/6225/6226` and report the output